amillane/stat386-projects/_posts/2022-10-18-api-project.md

 <img src="https://github.com/amillane/stat386-projects/raw/main/assets/images/storm.png" width = "500" height='350'>
 </p>

 Now from here, I want to analyze and explore what Provo’s weather is like for this particular year.
-I hope you are excited as I am to discover what we can find with the computer knowledge we have!
+I hope you are excited as I am as we discover what we can find with the knowledge we have!
 Look at the dataset that is stored [here](https://github.com/amillane/Provo_Weather-) and see what you can find in our your exploratory data analysis!